manangarg21/NFS/README.md

 This NFS project represents a robust and feature-rich distributed file system designed to facilitate seamless file sharing and access in a networked environment.
 With advanced features such as concurrency, dynamic scaling, caching, efficient searching, security measures, and redundancy, the system is geared towards providing a reliable and efficient file management solution.

 The implementation supports both non-priority and priority-based operations, allowing users to read, write, create, delete, and copy files with ease.
 The system's capability to handle multiple clients concurrently ensures efficient file access, while the redundancy mechanism adds an extra layer of reliability by maintaining copies of files across multiple storage servers.

-The project's design philosophy emphasizes performance, scalability, and fault tolerance, making it suitable for a variety of use cases.
-As the system continues to evolve, additional features and optimizations may be introduced to further enhance its capabilities.

-Thank you for exploring this NFS project.
-Feel free to contribute, provide feedback, or use it as a foundation for your own distributed file system endeavors.
-Happy coding!